4 of South Australia’s waterfall-worthy national parks

 The park’s seasonal waterfall is truly spectacular and is a must-see if you’re visiting in the cooler months.

 At the base of the waterfall there’s also a large rock pool.
-You can enjoy it by taking walking trails from either the Tapanappa Lookout carpark or Trig camp ground carpark.
+You can enjoy it by taking walking trails from either the Tapanappa Lookout carpark or Trig campground carpark.

-5 of South Australia’s waterfall-worthy national parks
+4 of South Australia’s waterfall-worthy national parks

-4. Sturt Gorge Recreation Park
+3. Sturt Gorge Recreation Park

 Pull on those hiking boots and head to Sturt Gorge Recreation Park, 13 km south of Adelaide, to enjoy its rugged beauty and picturesque three-tiered waterfall.